Ang-Kimsor/Armaf/README.md

 ## Acknowledgements 🙏

-- Thanks to the React community for the fantastic library and support.
+- Thanks to the ReactJS community for the powerful tools and support.
-- Inspiration and UI ideas from various home decor websites and e-commerce templates.
+- Original design inspiration from the official [Armaf Perfumes](https://armaf.com/) website.
-- Open-source projects and tutorials that helped guide this project’s development.
+- Open-source projects and tutorials that guided this project’s development.
 - [Shields.io](https://shields.io/) for awesome badges used in this README.
 - Icons from [Font Awesome](https://fontawesome.com/) and other free icon libraries.
-- Images from [Alibaba](https://www.alibaba.com/) and other resources ecommerce website.
+- Images sourced from Armaf’s official site (for educational only).
 - Special thanks to friends, mentors, or contributors who provided feedback or assistance.

 <!-- MARKDOWN LINKS & IMAGES -->

-[project-screenshot]: src/assets/Logo/image.png
+[project-screenshot]: src/assets/screenshot.png
 [HTML]: https://img.shields.io/badge/HTML-20232A?style=for-the-badge&logo=html5&logoColor=E34F26
 [HTML-url]: https://www.w3schools.com/html/
 [CSS]: https://img.shields.io/badge/CSS-20232A?style=for-the-badge&logo=css&logoColor=1572B6